 How do acid exfoliants work on the skin?

-Acid exfoliants generally preform similar benefits to the skin, with a number of unique properties.
-The main benefit being their ability to slough away the build-up of dead skin cells that can cause some skin concerns, such as spots, flaky patches of skin and a lacklustre complexion.
+The way acid exfoliants work on the skin is their ability to slough away the build-up of dead skin cells that can cause some skin concerns, such as spots, flaky patches of skin and a lacklustre complexion.
 Here are some examples of the main benefits of acid exfoliants;

 - Acid exfoliants combat against a build-up of dead skin cells that can cause the skin to look dull and lacklustre